tudorpintea999/octane/docs/library.md

 ### Payer utils

 When providing gasless transactions for your users, you manage a Solana wallet that accepts tokens and stores SOL for user's transactions.
-Naturally, amount of SOL decreases and balances of tokens increase.
+Naturally, the amount of SOL decreases and the balances of tokens increase.
 You have to regularly swap tokens for SOL to keep node operational.
 Additionally, node operators have to create associated token accounts for each token they receive and setup pricing settings for each token individually.

 `PayerUtils` are helper functions to manage your fee payer signing account.